Mathematics Statement of Intent

 We aim to ensure that all pupils:

-Mathematics is a core subject and is taught creatively and effectively following the planning and support from the White Rose Maths Hub and other various resources.
+Mathematics is a core subject and is taught creatively and effectively following the planning and support from the White Rose Maths Hub, Master the Curriculum and other various resources.
 Our planning incorporates a structure known as the six-part lesson which allows all learners to access the curriculum through the use of Concrete, Pictorial and Abstract (C.P.A.).
 However, where relevant, mathematics is linked to ongoing project work.

 Our maths curriculum:

 As mentioned above, as an academy have implemented the use of C.P.A. which is a new concept as we believe that all children, should have the opportunity to build competency by taking the following approach.